r57zone/DSAdvance/README.md

 By clicking on the default profile on DualSense the white LEDs display the current battery status (1 - 25%, 2 - 50%, 3 - 75%, 4 - 100%).

+To change the brightness, double-tap the brightness area.
+If the brightness change is blocked, then the backlight will be turned off by double clicking.

 The `PS` button simulates pressing `Win+G`, and the microphone button `Win+Alt+PrtScr`.

 ## Setup